etingof/pysnmp/docs/source/faq/pass-custom-mib-to-manager.rst

 How to pass MIB to the Manager
 ------------------------------

-Q. How to make use of my own MIBs at my Manager application?
+Q. How to make use of random MIBs at my Manager application?

 A. Starting from PySNMP 4.3.x, plain-text (ASN.1) MIBs can be automatically parsed into PySNMP form by the